- 1 Purpose

 - Specified functions relating to the ordering and issue of keys and the maintenance of all associated records within the approved procedures are assigned to the USQ Security for this purpose.

 - In 1993 the University of Southern Queensland approved the use of 'Specific University "U" Profile Bi-Lock Series 105' manufactured by the Australian Lock Company Pty Ltd and distributed in Queensland by John Barnes & Co (Qld) Pty Ltd. In conjunction with the local agents for John Barnes & Co (Qld) Pty Ltd (Toowoomba Locksmiths) a grand master key system has been designed for each building.

 - Any request for the issue of a key/s must be approved by the Dean of Faculty, Head of Department or their appointed delegate and forwarded to USQ Security.

-- Keys will be issued by Campus Services to each Faculty or Department only for the rooms or facilities that are occupied by that Faculty/Department.
+- Keys will be issued by Facilities Management to each Faculty or Department only for the rooms or facilities that are occupied by that Faculty/Department.
 Under no circumstances are keys to be duplicated.